Configuring RDS Licensing Mode and License Server

 Understanding Licensing Modes

-- Per Device CALs: A license is assigned to each unique device that connects to the RD Session Host, regardless of how many users share that device.
-This is ideal for shared workstations or kiosks.
+(Best for mobile workforce or users with multiple devices). - Per Device CALs: A license is assigned to each unique device that connects to the RD Session Host, regardless of how many users share that device.

 Related Posts